danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

             <img src="/assets/embedding-meaning.png"
                 style="width: 100%; height: 100%; display: block; margin: 0 auto;"/>
             <div class='caption'>
-                <span class='caption-label'>Figure 3.</span> Subtracting the embedding vectors for man and women is equivalent to subtracting the embedding vectors for uncle and aunt (3Blue1Brown, 2024).
+                <span class='caption-label'>Figure 5.</span> Subtracting the embedding vectors for man and women is equivalent to subtracting the embedding vectors for uncle and aunt (3Blue1Brown, 2024).
             </div>
         </div>

+3. **Positional encodings** Special _positional encoding_ vectors are added to each embedding to add meaning about the position of the token in the sentence.
+For example, there is a positional encoding vector for position 1, and it is added to the first token only.

-3. **Attention**: This corresponds to the "Masked Multi-head attention" box in the transformer diagram, it works as follows: For each embedding (corresponding to an input token), apply special transforms (understood to be _weights_ matrices, but this isn't too important) $W_K$, $W_Q$, and $W_V$ to get the Key, Query, and Value vectors corresponding to the token, respectively.
+4. **Attention**: This corresponds to the "Masked Multi-head attention" box in the transformer diagram, it works as follows: For each embedding (corresponding to an input token), apply special transforms (understood to be _weights_ matrices, but this isn't too important) $W_K$, $W_Q$, and $W_V$ to get the Key, Query, and Value vectors corresponding to the token, respectively.
    - Such vectors can be understood as follows:
      - The Key vector is a vector such that when multiplied by another token's Query vector, gives us a magnitude representing how much _attention_ that other token is paying attention to us.
      - The Query vector is symmetrically a vector such that, when multiplied by another token's Key vector, gives us a magnitude representing how much _attention_ our token is paying attention to that other token.